solomonxie/jupyter-notebooks/README.md

 There's a `Pipfile` under folder, detailed the `Python3` enviroment dependencies.
 Yet there still are a few files needing `python2` enviroment, hence I created a `venv2` sub-folder, includes the `python2` enviroment.

+Note that, this jupyter notebook environment is already installed with customized theme, plugins.
+So it only will work well when you properly reinstall with the `Pipfile`.